-3. STANDARD EMERGENCY RESPONSE PROCEDURES - 155.17 (c)(1)(xv) - continued

-A. GENERAL EVACUATION - continued

-- 11. Any time teachers have to relocate their class, attendance should be taken before departure and upon arrival.
+- 5. Normal evacuation routes will be used unless the emergency prevents use of exits and/or corridors.
+Alternate routes may be announced using the school's intercom system.
+The intercom system shall not be used in situations that may endanger students/staff (e.g., barricaded gunman).
+In the event of power failure, the Building Administrator can direct ancillary staff to communicate alternate evacuation routes. - 6.
+Suspicious items found must be left alone and immediately reported to the Building Administrator and/or emergency service personnel. - 7.
+Persons evacuating should remain calm and orderly in order to prevent panic and confusion. - 8.
+Elevators may not be used for evacuation purposes unless approved by the Building Administrator or emergency personnel. - 9.
+All persons shall proceed to the designated Assembly Area and remain there until further notice. - 10.
+Teachers must take attendance once in the designated Assembly area, and are to notify the Building Administrator if a student is not present. - 11.
+Any time teachers have to relocate their class, attendance should be taken before departure and upon arrival.
 If students are to be evacuated off-campus, teachers are to take attendance before students begin loading on the buses and once the buses are loaded, to assure that all students are accounted for. - 12.
 Occasionally, there may be a need to relocate students from the Assembly area to a predetermined Relocation Center.
 If evacuation is ordered beyond the Assembly area, students will be evacuated by bus either to their homes or a safe location.
-The decision to evacuate the Assembly Area will be made by the Incident Commander upon consultation with the Superintendent.

-Students will not be allowed to go home on their own (i.e., walking or in personal vehicles).
-A parent or a pre-arranged surrogate may sign a Student Release Form and pick up their child at the designated reunification site.

-- 13. The School Nurse will have a medical alert list and supplies readily available at all times.
+The decision to evacuate the Assembly Area will be made by the Incident Commander upon consultation with the Superintendent. - Students will not be allowed to go home on their own (i.e., walking or in personal vehicles).
+A parent or a pre-arranged surrogate may sign a Student Release Form and pick up their child at the designated reunification site. - 13.
+The School Nurse will have a medical alert list and supplies readily available at all times.
 For supplies not on hand, the School Nurse will be prepared to make arrangements to provide medical assistance at the relocation site or along the evacuation route as necessary in coordination with the Building Administrator and the Incident Commander. - 14.
 Building Administrators will follow directions received from the Superintendent and/or the Incident Commander.
 Principals will determine when staff may be permitted to leave after their students have been safely released and they are no longer needed for emergency duties. - 15.
-In the event of an evacuation, special care must be taken to ensure that persons with disabilities are safely transported out of the building.
-Each Building Level Emergency Response Plan shall have a list of students with special needs and the persons who have been designated to assist them. - An Assisted Evacuation Plan is in the Building Level Emergency Response Plan.
-This plan should include every child or staff member who has limited mobility and will be reviewed as necessary (i.e.) when students and personnel change. - In case of an Emergency where evacuation or a long-term stay on-site is required, the Building Administrators, Special Education Staff and other designated staff will respond to a Relocation Center or designated assembly area to assist students with special needs and staff who serve them. - If coordinated services are required from outside agencies that specialize in dealing with students with disabilities, the Supervisors of Special Education and or designated staff will act to facilitate the use of such groups.
+In the event of an evacuation, special care must be taken so that persons with disabilities are safely transported out of the building.
+Each Building Level Emergency Response Plan shall have a list of students with special needs and the people who have been designated to assist them. - An Assisted Evacuation Plan is in the Building Level Emergency Response Plan.
+This plan should include every child or staff member who has limited mobility and will be reviewed as necessary (i.e.) when students and personnel change.

-3. STANDARD EMERGENCY RESPONSE PROCEDURES - 155.17 (c)(1)(xv) - continued
+- In case of an Emergency where evacuation or a long-term stay on-site is required, the Building Administrators, Special Education Staff and other designated staff will respond to a Relocation Center or designated assembly area to assist students with special needs and staff who serve them. - If coordinated services are required from outside agencies that specialize in dealing with students with disabilities, the Supervisors of Special Education and/or designated staff will act to facilitate the use of such groups.